dhruuuuuv/mlalgorithms/README.md

     import linearreg

 which clearly refer to the K-Nearest Neighbour, Cross-Validation, Data-Normalisation and the Linear Regression Algorithm implementations.
 They may also include other helper functions.

+TESTING
+---
+A modified version of the Iris training and test dataset is used to demonstrate how the algorithms would be used.